Utility service coordinator training covering safe excavation planning and supervision

 1-Day Standalone

-For delegates who have already completed the EUS CAT1 course within the last 12 months.
+For delegates who have already completed the EUSR CAT1 course within the last 12 months.
 The CAT1 content is not repeated (the day focuses entirely on the USC-specific responsibilities, documentation, and coordination skills).

 1 day in duration

-Delegates must hold EUS CAT1 from within the last 12 months
+Delegates must hold EUSR CAT1 from within the last 12 months

 USC course completion certificate issued